nmhaddad/fast-track/README.md

 Now supporting [YOLO-NAS](#license)!

-Module for object tracking pipelines with YOLONAS as well as runtime optimized YOLOv8 and YOLOv7 object detection and BYTETracker object tracking.
+Module for object tracking pipelines with YOLO-NAS as well as runtime optimized YOLOv8 and YOLOv7 object detection and BYTETracker object tracking.

 ## Installation: